ricecor/Wear-OS-Tutorial-Kaip-Rice/README.md

 One more note to get started.
 To launch the project make sure you edit your configuration and make launch option Nothing since there is no activity in a watch face to launch.
 See image below:
 <img width="1075" alt="Screen Shot 2021-11-30 at 2 35 04 PM" src="https://user-images.githubusercontent.com/59663943/144116964-916babc9-ef32-47f0-84b2-0894687f266b.png">

+# Analog Watch Face Tutorial

+Now to actually make your own personal analog watch face.
+Watch these short tutorials for a quick rundown on how to change these componantes on your own watch face.

+How to change the Background image:

+How yo add numbers to hour tick marks:

+How to color your clock components: